-- Both AHS and DCHS campuses are now operating with a new wireless upgrade, allowing for increased speed and security.
+- All campuses are now operating with a new wireless upgrade, allowing for increased speed and security.

 - District buildings have the capability to allow for presenters and visitors to have guest internet access.

-In addition to the DCPS Wi-Fi 2 network, the DCPS Open Network is available in all buildings for staff members (Personally Owned Devices) and guests.
+The DCPS Open Network is available in all buildings for staff members (Personally Owned Devices).

 - A tremendous variety of paid subscription and free educational/reference software is available now to all DCPS students and staff.